 In the same way that the Frontenac Arch and St. Lawrence Valley has provided continental scale migration routes for plants and animals, these north-south and east-west corridors appear to have created the basis of trade routes for early peoples.
 When finds from archaeological work around and adjacent to this region are compared, it's apparent that peoples brought copper tools from the north, sea shells from the far south, and foods and raw materials for stone tools from other regions into, and through, this region.

-When Europeans "discovered" Canada, the St. Lawrence Valley seemed to promise a route through this unknown continent, perhaps to the orient.
+When Europeans colonized Canada, the St. Lawrence Valley seemed to promise a route through this unknown continent.
 As it had for thousands of years before, the valley was an early passageway to the heart of the continent, and its natural wealth.
 Consequently, this new wave of settlement built community roots here, beginning in the mid 1600s.